 Because there are no specific tests for diagnosing AS, many patients have been misdiagnosed with other health problems, such as attention deficit hyperactivity disorder (ADHD).
 If this happens, your child may need to be evaluated again to determine the correct diagnosis.

 Medications are often used to treat AS symptoms.
 Examples include:

 - aripiprazole (Abilify) to reduce irritability

 - guanfacine (Tenex), olanzapine (Zyprexa), and naltrexone (ReVia) to reduce hyperactivity

 - selective serotonin reuptake inhibitors (SSRIs) to reduce repetitive behaviors

 - risperidone (Risperdal Consta) to reduce agitation and insomnia

-Medication can be helpful for controlling problematic behaviors, if they occur in AS.
+Medication can be helpful for controlling problematic behaviors that may occur due to AS.
 However, there are other treatments that can improve communication skills, emotional regulation, and social interaction.
 Many children with AS also receive: